b4bergi/ctf-writeups/nahamcon-2021/AgentTesterV2.md

 ```"><script>eval(atob("base64_encoded_payload"))</script>```

-I fiddled around with the xss payload for a while till the request to the debug endpoint worked correctly in my browser and I decided to use fetch (because i was too stupid to get the XMLHttpRequest post to work :/ ).
+I fiddled around with the xss payload for a while till the request to the debug endpoint worked correctly in my browser and I decided to use fetch (because I was too stupid to get the XMLHttpRequest post to work :/ ).
-The first success was when i saw a request on my beeceptor url on the /result endpoint, but the response html was just the string "Safe Debug".
+The first success was when I saw a request on my beeceptor url on the /result endpoint, but the response html was just the string "Safe Debug".

 ## Final xss payload
 ```javascript